 The main message of the Flood Risk Assessment is that the floodplain is one of the most important measures against flood risk and should be protected or, where possible, increased.
-Policy NEP8 therefore requires that new development should assess and mitigate any increase in flood risk.
-Where possible, such flood protection measures should contribute to the planned green infrastructure network.
+Policy NEP7 therefore requires that new development assesses and, where feasible, mitigates any increase in flood risk.